luyadev/luya/docs/guide/concept-core.md

 ## Using Core Kickstarter Project

-We have made a composer package to start a LUYA Core Application project very quickly using the `composer create-project` command.
+We have made a composer package to start a LUYA Core Application project very quickly by using the `composer create-project` command.

 ```
 composer create-project luyadev/luya-kickstarter-core:^1.0@dev
 ```

-This will generate a folder `luya-kickstarter-core` containg all required controllers, views and configs based on the first section description.
+This will generate a folder `luya-kickstarter-core` containg all required controllers, views and configs based on the description from the first section.